yashlala/cs-145-project/submission/README.md

     - round1 + round 2 training data as well as data scraped from JHU CSSE covid repo (https://github.com/CSSEGISandData/COVID-19)
   - round1.csv
-    - our predictions for round 1.
+    - our pregenerated predictions for round 1.
+You can produce a new version by running round1.py!
   - round2.csv
-    - our predictions for round 2.
-Should be identical to `/Team22.csv`.
+    - our pregenerated predictions for round 2.
+It should be identical to Team22.csv.
+You can produce a new version by running round2.py!
 - /round1.py
   - Code needed to create round 1 predictions
 - /round2.py